maslenj/fourier-visualizer/README.md

 # Fourier Transform Visualizer

-You can view this project at https://maslenj.github.io/fourier-visualizer/.
+This project can be viewed at https://maslenj.github.io/fourier-visualizer/.

 ## About